Author: Demi Moore

 Even as Demi was becoming the highest paid actress in Hollywood, she was always outrunning her past, just one step ahead of the doubts and insecurities that defined her childhood.
 Throughout her rise to fame and during some of the most pivotal moments of her life, Demi battled addiction, body image issues, and childhood trauma that would follow her for years—all while juggling a skyrocketing career and at times negative public perception.

-As her success grew, Demi found herself questioning if she belonged in Hollywood, if she was a good mother, a good actress—and, always, if she was simply good enough.
+if she was a good mother, a good actress—and, always, if she was simply good

 In this deeply candid and reflective memoir, Demi pulls back the curtain and opens up about her career and personal life—laying bare her tumultuous relationship with her mother, her marriages, her struggles balancing stardom with raising a family, and her journey toward open heartedness.

-Disclaimer: My review of this memoir is not in any way a reflection upon the author or their life.
-I am a book reviewer, I review books… not people.
+reflection upon the author or their life.
+I am a book reviewer, I review books…

 My Scores: